-When a shared hosting server crashes all the sites have to be restored from backup.
-On a cloud host setup one server crashed will not bring your site offline.
-Cloud hosting is more robust than shared hosting, but less expensive than a dedicated solution.
-Also, instead of paying a fixed fee you are paying for usage.
+When a shared hosting server crashes, all the sites have to be restored from backup.
+On a cloud host setup, one server crashed will not bring your site offline.
+Cloud hosting is more robust than shared hosting but less expensive than a dedicated solution.
+Also, instead of paying a fixed fee, you are paying for usage.
 The same way you pay for utilities like gas and electric is how cloud hosts charge.

-It is a great option if you are more hands on and ready to manage your own server.
+It is a great option if you are more hands-on and ready to manage your own server.

 Finding Your Host

 Finding the right hosting company is no less complicated than finding the right realtor or insurance agent.
 There are so many of them out there that the task can be overwhelming.
 The search phrase “hosting company” in Google results in 102 million entries.
-Searching for a needle in a haystack seems like child’s play compared to working your way through the seemingly endless number of options.
+Searching for a needle in a haystack seems like a child’s play compared to working your way through the seemingly endless number of options.

 Beware of so-called “hosting review sites.”
 Many of them are affiliates of hosting companies only interested in signing up as many people as possible.
 The value of a review on such a site is zero.
-It is like asking a used car sales man for an unbiased review on the green Chevy on the back of the lot.
+It is like asking a used car salesman for an unbiased review on the green Chevy on the back of the lot.

 You should always do your own research prior to making a buying decision.

 One of the greatest facts about online business is that it is available to your customers twenty-four hours a day and seven days a week.
 At least you hope so.
 Reliability is measured by uptime.
-Uptime refers to the percentage of time your web site is available to Internet users.
+Uptime refers to the percentage of time your website is available to Internet users.
 100 percent uptime is ideal, but it never happens.
 I repeat.
 100 uptime doesn’t exist.
 The closest you can get uptime to 100 percent, the better.

 Hosting companies often claim 99.9 percent uptime.
 Unfortunately, the real number is usually lower than 99.9.
-Actual uptime is difficult to determine, since most of the statistics are self-proclaimed.
+Actual uptime is difficult to determine since most of the statistics are self-proclaimed.
 Often, uptime refers to servers, not the connection to the Internet.
 It could be possible that your server is running while being disconnected from the Internet.
 As you narrow down your potential hosting providers, search online with “their names + server uptime.”
 Don’t just take their word for it; do your own research.

 You will be unlikely to find a hosting company where you never run into any problems.
 On occasion, you will have to rely on support to resolve a problem; therefore, support is one of the most important aspects of a hosting company.
 Never settle for a hosting company that doesn’t offer 24/7 support, but that is not enough.
 It has to be phone support.
-Some hosting companies boast about 24/7 support on their web pages, but when you read the small type you’ll find that it is only e-mail support.
+Some hosting companies boast about 24/7 support on their web pages, but when you read the small type, you’ll find that it is only e-mail support.
 They’ll let you send a support e-mail 24/7, but they’ll respond to you whenever it is convenient for them.
-That’s like saying “you can be frustrated at any time, but we’ll only help you during business hours”.
-If your web site needs support at 1 a.m., make sure you can talk to a real person.
+That’s like saying, “you can be frustrated at any time, but we’ll only help you during business hours.”
+If your website needs support at 1 a.m., make sure you can talk to a real person.
 E-mail support is unacceptable.

 Don’t take their word for it; check for yourself.
 Call tech support and see if you can get through.
 If you are on hold, how long is the wait?
-If you can’t get through, or are treated disrespectfully, you should look for another hosting company.
-Is the support knowledgable?
+If you can’t get through or are treated disrespectfully, you should look for another hosting company.
+Is the support knowledgeable?
 There are more and more hosting companies come to market every day.
 With so many choices, don’t settle for less than great quality of service.